 I feel carried away, with amazement and curiosity.
 Bewildered each time I would say.
 Not sure that this is real.

 Not every city can reflect itself to you through its people.
 Gaza is among those.
 It is not the sea.
 It is not the beauty or the monuments.
 It is not the ugliness or the destruction.
 It is not the richness or poverty.
 It is not the facilities, the streets, and the services.
 It is the people.
 It is one place that makes you see what it means to be lived.
-It makes you feel life through it’s people … and yet, you cannot really get to them as you pass through them.
+It makes you feel life through its inhabitants … and yet, you cannot get to them as you pass through them.

 You live them.

-With all there stories… told and untold.
+With all their stories… told and untold.

 With their non-ending miseries, tragedies, traumas.